tyoungNIO/ping/docs/ping_block.md

 Properties
 ----------
 - **Hostname**: Hostname or IP address to ping
-- **Timeout**: (advanced) Time to wait, in seconds, for a a connection to the remote host.
+- **Timeout**: (advanced) Time to wait for a a connection to the remote host.
+Depending on your system this value may be in second or in milliseconds.
+See your documentation on the `ping` command to determine.
+If this value is 0 then no timeout will be provided to the ping command.
 Total round trip times may exceed this value because networks are weird, and values less than 1 second may not be respected by the operating system.

 Example
 -------